anvilco/html-pdf-invoice-template/README.md

 First [sign up](https://app.useanvil.com/signup) for Anvil and get your [API key](https://www.useanvil.com/docs/api/getting-started#api-key).

-There is an [example node script](./generate-pdf.js) you can use to generate the PDF from vanilla HTML and CSS.  then run the following command at the root of this repo
+There is an [example node script](./generate-pdf.js) you can use to generate the PDF from vanilla HTML and CSS.
+Run the following command at the root of this repo

 ```sh
 $ ANVIL_API_TOKEN=<YOURKEY> node ./generate-pdf.js && open ./generate.output.pdf